DefianceDigital/AVRgo/README.md

 #### AVRgo-SerialBTx
 *Anticipated Launch Date: February 12th, 2021*

 The AVRgo-SerialBTx is the Bluetooth portion of the AVRgo-Infinity, but in it's own high-performance module.
 Not only can it wirelessly upload sketches to virtually any Arduino with a serial bootloader, but it can do just about anything you could ever want from a Bluetooth module.
 We worked very dilligently to be able to say with confidence that this is the best all-around Bluetooth module on the market.
+Suitable for use with Windows, Linux, Apple, Android and IOS.
 A short listing of features and specifications are as follows...
+- Simple to setup and operate
+- Can be connected with up to 8 different devices simultaneuosly
+- Compatible with all SPP slave devices (HC-05, HC-06, JDY-31, etc.)
 - Reset pin automatically resets the target board upon connecting/uploading
-- Simple to setup and operate
+- Specifications:
-- Communication Interface: UART (serial)
+  - Communication Interface: UART (Serial)
   - Operating Mode: Dual-Mode (SPP/BLE)
   - Role: Master/Slave
   - Working Voltage: 3.3V-5V
   - Maximum Range: 40 meters
   - Operating Current: 15mA
   - Sleep Current: 25nA
+  - Baud Rate: 1200-1000000 bits-per-second

 # Installing AVRgo in the Arduino IDE
 - Open the Arduino IDE